 Your personal information will be used in order to provide the services your organisation requires.
 This may include administering and managing those services, including collecting contributions, issuing discretionary protections, managing claims and delivering benefits subject to absolute discretion; and to protecting both you, your organisation, third parties and Unimutual from fraud.
 The Unimutual membership includes the receipt of our communication media via direct marketing.This information is essential to keeping you aware of all the benefits offered by Unimutual to members.
 You can elect not to receive this information, but this may be a disadvantage as you may not be able to access the maximum benefits potentially available through Unimutual membership.
 We will normally only transfer personal information about you to an overseas recipient located in a country with a comparable privacy regime.
 We will obtain your consent to do otherwise except where the Australian Privacy Principles do not require us to do so.

 - Is the personal information I give you kept in a secure place?

-We take all reasonable care and steps to ensure data collected is secure, protected from misuse, loss, unauthorized access and disclosure and we will destroy the data once it is no longer required.
+We take all reasonable care and steps to ensure data collected is secure, protected from misuse, loss, unauthorised access and disclosure and we will destroy the data once it is no longer required.